-Stephen Colbert Offers Critique Of Bob Woodward’s ‘Fear’ In His ‘The Late Show Appearance’
+Stephen Colbert Offers Critique Of Bob Woodward’s ‘Fear’ In His ‘The Late Show’ Appearance’

 — Bob Woodward (@realBobWoodward) September 11, 2018

-Woodward conceded that Colbert had a fair point when he mentioned that Woodward buried the lede but it’s certainly a dramatic way to end a book.
+Woodward conceded that Colbert had a fair point when he mentioned that Woodward buried the lede, but it’s certainly a dramatic way to end a book.

 Among other things Colbert and Woodward discussed was if the author ever thinks about the motives of his sources.
-While Woodward said he didn’t do that he explained how he works with the sources who tell him things, checking the information he has been told and verifying it with other sources to confirm the information.
+While Woodward said he didn’t do that, he explained how he works with the sources who tell him things, checking the information he has been told and verifying it with other sources to confirm the information.

-While Fear has not yet been released the publisher Simon and Schuster is already planning on a 1 million copy run of the book.
-The book has already hit six reprints to meet the demand which has proven one of the best selling books about the Trump Administration.
+While Fear has not yet been released, publisher Simon and Schuster is already planning on a 1-million-copy run of the book.
+The book has already hit six reprints to meet the demand, proving that it’s one of the best-selling books about the Trump administration.

-The book is already the number one release on the Amazon and Barnes & Noble best selling release with a big surge in the past weeks following the release of the excerpts from the book.
-The only book that directly deals with Trump that outranks Fear is Michael Wolff’s Fire and Fury, something that Woodward’s book would struggle to overcome but the book is sure to keep selling and see even more printings.
+The book is already No. 1 on the Amazon and Barnes & Noble best-selling release with a big surge in the past weeks following a preview of excerpts from the book.
+The only book that directly deals with Trump that outranks Fear is Michael Wolff’s Fire and Fury, something that Woodward’s book would struggle to overcome, but the book is sure to keep selling and see even more printings.